5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 On the Input side, the structure is the same.
 The only difference is that the order of the nodes is reversed: instead of tracing the path from the Pin Complex Nodes to the Outputs, you start at the output and trace the path back to the Pin Complex Node:</br>![PlatformsStructure02](https://user-images.githubusercontent.com/76865553/171393394-0244592c-a961-4ab7-ae1f-1942dbd6a5d4.png)

 - Enter the required NodeIDs you found in chapter IV for the Inputs and Outputs you need (as explained).
-- To add more devices to the PathMap, duplicate one of the "Source" Array and change the data
+- To add more devices to the PathMap, duplicate one of the "Source" Array and change the data.
-- Once, you're done, save the file
+- Once, you're done, save the file.

 **NOTE**: `LayoutID` and `PathMapID` **must be identical** and must use the same number you chose for your Layout-ID previously.